top of page

 Daisy Darker | Published August 2022 | Read December 2023

-This one was a wild ride!
+This one is a wild ride!
 The novel is set on a tiny tidal island off the coast of Cornwall, where the Darker family is assembling for their eccentric grandmother’s 80th birthday party in her crumbling gothic home.
 A storm is brewing and eventually the family is cut off from the rest of the world until the tide goes back out.
 Once midnight approaches, the family members are bumped off one by one and Darker secrets are revealed.

 There are two timelines in the novel, the present family gathering, and Daisy’s childhood, both narrated by Daisy.
-She was born with a heart condition that resulted in her heart stopping and restarting multiple times.
-Daisy spent much of her childhood on the sidelines so she is something of an outsider in her family, although she is clearly her grandmother’s favourite.
+She is born with a heart condition that results in her heart stopping and restarting multiple times.
+Daisy spends much of her childhood on the sidelines so she is something of an outsider in her family, although she is clearly her grandmother’s favourite.
+There is family dysfunction galore, both in the present and the past.

+The setting is deliciously moody, and the plot reminiscent of an Agatha Christie novel.
+It is a dark and claustrophobic tale but I could not put the book down.
 There is nothing else I can say about the story that would keep my review spoiler-free.
-Suffice to say, the Big Reveal blew me away and I kind of wish I had guessed it, so the journey had a different meaning to me.
+Suffice to say, the Big Reveal blew me away.
+I kind of wish I had guessed it, so the journey had a different meaning to me.
 I would like to read the book again, knowing what I know now, and look for clues.
-I loved the reveal, but the ending was slightly absurd.
-Still, Daisy Darker is a book I will keep thinking about for a long time to come.
+I did not warm to any of the characters other than Daisy and her grandmother, and teenage Trixie, Daisy’s niece.
+That said, not warming to them kind of helped with getting on board the bonkers ending.
+I loved it, but it was still absurd.

 His and hers | Published July 2020 | Read April 2021

 His and hers is based around the idea that there are two sides to every story and then there’s the truth.
 The ‘his and hers’ of the novel are Detective Jack Harper, investigating the murder of a woman in a small English village, Blackdown, and Anna Andrews, a London newsreader sent to cover the case.
 Jack and Anna used to be married and both are dealing with their own past and present problems.
 Both points of view are presented in the novel, as well as a third narrator, the murderer.
 Jack and Anna have connections to the victim.
-She was a childhood friend of Anna’s, and Jack had a one-night stand with her on the night she was killed.
+She is a childhood friend of Anna’s, and Jack has a one-night stand with her on the night she is killed.
 There are more murders as the story progresses and it looks like Anna may be in danger.

 There are a lot of red herrings in this one and loads of misdirection to keep the reader guessing.
-It is quite an unsettling novel but still cleverly constructed.
+The book's central theme of truth is nicely played out in the creepy small English town, and there's no doubt the book is a page-turner.
+It is quite an unsettling novel.
 I did not guess the Big Reveal and I liked that I was surprised.
-That said, the surprise was a little off-kilter for me as I did not understand why Feeney chose that character as the killer.
-The logistical side of the murders was completely implausible as well.
-I was still engrossed in the journey of the story, with all its twists and turns, so I had some trouble giving the book a rating.
-It is also some time since I have read it, so I should go back and read it again.
+That said, the surprise was a little off-kilter for me as I do not understand why Feeney chose that character as the killer.
+The logistical side of the murders is completely implausible as well.

 Rating: ⭐⭐⭐